The best dual dashcams 2025

 Road Angel Halo ProVia Road Angel

 If you want one of the best-quality dual dashcams on the market, Road Angel is very happy to oblige.
-It includes a three-year warranty which demonstrates the confidence in which the brand has with the dashcam, and it also records in 2K (front) and 1080p (rear).
+It includes a three-year warranty, which demonstrates the confidence the brand has in the dashcam, and it also records in 2K (front) and 1080p (rear).

 This doesn't quite match the capabilities of a 4K setup, but with useful features such as Wi-Fi built in, GPS, night vision, and a compatible app, the Halo Pro is a compelling option as far as dual dashcams go.
 It takes up to 128GB from a memory card and even has a winter heating mode for when the temperature gets frosty.